Trusted WordPress tutorials, when you need them most.

 1. Is affiliate marketing risky?

-However, most of these affiliate marketing scams can be easily avoided.
-Affiliate marketing still provides excellent opportunities for publishers to make money online and businesses to promote their products and services.
+The truth is that most of these affiliate marketing scams can be easily avoided.
+Even with the risks, affiliate marketing is still a fantastic way for publishers to earn money online and for businesses to promote their products and services.

 2. Is affiliate marketing similar to pyramid schemes?